br3nt/br3nt.github.io/_posts/2024-03-03-css_day_day_clone_from_kevin_powell.md

 </style>

 This clone demonstrates some interesting uses and quirks of <code>grid</code>.
+The code below defines a grid which has 5 columns and 5 rows.

 <pre class="breakout-md"><code>
 .speakers-grid {